geospatialem/conferences/2015MidwestJS.md

 * HTML is not just for content (e.g. adding in JSON files from JavaScript into HTML).
 HTML isn't just for content, and it never was.
 * **Imperative**: the steps to achieve a desired result *versus* **Declarative**: the desired result, leaves the implementation up to something else (e.g. SQL).
 * HTML has declarative API's, or a contract of inputs + outputs.
 HTML needs to know what to put in it, which is especially true in HTML5.
-* We're writing JavaScript like we don't have any control over HTML.
+* “We're writing JavaScript like we don't have any control over HTML.”
 * In 2009, AngularJS was created with the idea of seperating HTML from the DOM, the *seperation of concerns*.
 Not just one implementation.
 We can make our own delcarative **attributes** and **elements**.
 * The future will focus content with HTML and action with JavaScript, specific actions wired together to focus on your application.
-* You're going to *pollute* your HTML and you're going to like it!
+* “You're going to *pollute* your HTML and you're going to like it!”

 **Dogma:**
 * **HTML**: Content